foli-sketch/bitcoin-0.2/consensus.md

 * All blocks are individually valid
 * Blocks are correctly linked in sequence
-* The genesis block matches the expected initial state
+* The revelation block matches the expected initial state

 ---